knpuniversity/contributing/knpu/documentation-bug.md

 git checkout -b remove-outdated-note origin/2.8
 ```

-Move back to the document.
+Move back to the file.
 Yep, that bad note *did* exist even back then.
 And,
 woh!
-It links to a *whole* other document that describes how to work around this
+It links to a whole *other* document that describes how to work around this
 problem.
 We can delete all of this!

-Delete the note first.
+Remove the note first.
 Then delete that other file:

 ```terminal
 git rm security/target_path.rst